 Controversial French explorer convicted fined 40K for illegal boat voyage in Svalbard; he says he will appeal

 A French explorer waging a war of accusations against Norway’s government since being detained in northeast Svalbard during a boat trip last fall was convicted Tuesday and ordered to pay 40,000 kroner for violating several environmental and access laws.

-Store Norske is hoping to ease Longyearbyen’s sudden housing shortage by building new apartment buildings in Gruvedalen in an accelerated process beginning this spring, More »
+Store Norske is hoping to ease Longyearbyen’s sudden housing shortage by building new apartment buildings in Gruvedalen in an accelerated process beginning this spring, according to company officials.

 They were forced to give ground to Mother Nature’s Arctic persona before making their objections heard.
 Their hope is those targeted by the protests will make similar concessions – or be forced to do so through legal action.

 Guess who’s in the house?
 Workers aren’t sure where they can live after latest avalanches redefines ‘community in transition’

 Eighteen months ago there were scary headlines about Longyearbyen losing 30 percent of its population and panicky questions about who would fill all those empty homes where laid off coal miners recently lived.

 Now the panic is how to squeeze a non-declining population into a suddenly alarming shortage of housing being sold and rented at skyrocketing prices.

 Doggonit, what’s that plane doing here?
 Air Force craft lingers in Longyearbyen after bringing dogs for police training